c-o-pr/ddrescue-helper/README.md

 This script has been coded with care, but unexpected behaviors are possible.
 Shell sxcripts are pesky because they rely heavily on text substitution.

-THE WISE DATA HOARDER WILL HAVE GOOD BACKUPS AND SIMPLY REPLACE A PROBLEM DRIVE.
+THE WISE DATA HOARDER WILL HAVE BACKUPS AND SIMPLY REPLACE A PROBLEM DRIVE.

-THE FRUGAL OR BEREFT MAY HAVE NEED TO WORK WITH JANKY DEVICES AT HAND.

-MAKING A TERRIBLE MISTAKE IS LIKELY, BUT THE SKILLED MAY BE REWARDED

-> [!WARNING]
-> THERE ARE NO SANITY CHECKS FOR ZAP.
-USE WITH GREAT CAUTION.
+The frugal or bereft may want to work with janky devices at hand.

+Making a terrible mistake is possible, but the skilled may be rewarded

 > [!IMPORTANT]
 > IS CONTINUING TO USE A DRIVE WITH MEDIA ERRORS SANE?